zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 # Upgrading Your Liferay DXP Instance

 Liferay periodically releases new minor and major versions of Liferay DXP that include security and bug fixes, as well as enhancements.
-For major Liferay DXP version increments, you must upgrade the DXP database.
+To upgrade to a new major Liferay DXP version increment, you must upgrade the DXP database.

 ```note::
    For large data sets in production, there are several additional considerations to performing for a smooth upgrade.
 See `the guide to upgrading Liferay DXP <https://learn.liferay.com/dxp-7.x/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/upgrade-overview.html>`__ for a comprehensive overview of the core upgrade.